 - Travel accident insurance: You’ll get up to $250,000 coverage for eligible common carrier accidental death and dismemberment.

-  To take advantage of any of these perks and coverages, you must have used your card for the relevant purchase.
+To take advantage of any of these perks and coverages, you must use your card to make the relevant purchase.

 The Mastercard’s Black Card’s Other Features

 - Rental car collision insurance (secondary to your own policy)

 - Concierge for booking event tickets, travel, and other services